[WIP; page under construction]

 The photogrammetry process is managed by the photogrammetry software and is mostly automated, involving user input only when: adding photos as inputs; tweaking parameters/settings depending on desired output; and (optionally) performing quality assurance checks mid-production.
 However the actual activity of reconstructing the virtual 3D model from the photos is performed entirely by the software in the sense that it involves no manual effort or decision-making on the part of the user.

 The automated process performed by the photogrammetry software has several successive, discrete stages.
+(The actual mechanics of the software are not discussed here, instead what follows is a description from the perspective of a practitioner.)
+Broadly, these are:

 - Factors affecting capture (surface, illumination)